 Attractions right in town general revolve around history and culture.
 There's the 252-foot-tall Pilgrim Monument, which looms over town(you can climb to the top for an amazing view).
 You can learn about the town's rich art history at the striking Provincetown Art Association and Museum.
 There are also terrific whale-watching excursions, and memorable seashore trips offered by Art's Dune Tours.

 A handful of resources provide information on the city in general, and a few on the local gay scene.
 For general visitor information, contact the Provincetown Chamber of Commerce.
 The Provincetown Business Guild is your one-stop for information on gay-oriented and gay-friendly accommodations, restaurants, shopping, and trip-planning.
 The local Provincetown Banner has plenty of local info on the town.
-And the popular biweekly newspaper Bay Windows) covers all of New England and have frequent coverage on Provincetown.
+And useful LGBT newspapers Bay Windows and The Rainbow Times cover all of New England and has frequent coverage on Provincetown.

 America's premier gay resort developed as an arts colony at the turn of the 20th century.
 A young artist and entrepreneur named Charles Hawthorne, charmed by the town's seclusion and magnificent setting, founded the Cape Cod School of Art, one of America's first open-air academies.
 By 1916 the town's once vibrant fishing industry had slowed, and its whaling industry had died.
 But a half-dozen art schools had opened; the Provincetown Art Association had staged its first exhibitions; and a small band of modernist theater folk - notably the young Eugene O'Neill and Edna St. Vincent Millay - had begun to produce plays on a small wharf in the town's East End.